 Twenty-four hours often doesn’t feel like enough time to do everything you need to do—especially when you’re building up your new copywriting career.
 So, short of bending the rules of time, what’s a person to do?

 While I can’t add extra time into the day (yet…I’m working on it), I can offer you some suggestions for maximizing the time you’ve got.
-A lot of time management coaches will tell you to put everything on your To Do list in three boxes: do, dump (don’t do it; cross it off you list), or delegate.
+A lot of time management coaches will tell you to put everything on your to-do list in three boxes: do, dump (don’t do it; cross it off you list), or delegate.
 I can’t help you with doing or dumping your tasks, but I do have some advice for delegating.

 The time you spend building your business and/or working on copy projects for clients is very valuable.
 You can probably calculate its literal worth, but it also has worth for the relationships it builds and the work it many help you get in the future.
-So, the key to maximizing your time is to spend more time on these tasks and less on tasks that are necessary, but that don’t earn you anything now or in the future.
+So, the key to maximizing your time is to spend more time on these tasks and less on tasks that are necessary but that don’t earn you anything now or in the future.

 What kind of tasks am I talking about?
 Tasks like grocery shopping, housecleaning, chauffeuring the kids to soccer practice, and that sort of thing.
-(Note: quality time with your kids is important, but driving them somewhere probably doesn’t count as quality time for most families.)
+(Note: Quality time with your kids is important, but driving them somewhere probably doesn’t count as quality time for most families.)

 1. If It Can Be Done Online, Do It Online